LaizFigueroa/DIT168/src/v2v-microservice/Readme.md

 The aformentionned command line arguments are used due to hardware reliability.

---ip: is the ip of the leader's car
+--ip: is the ip of your car.
---limit: (equal to 1.8 seconds) which is the time required for the follower's car to reach the postion of the leader the moment of the first occurence of a turning to the left or to the right.
+--limit: (equal to 1.8 seconds) which is the time required for the follower's car to reach the postion of the leader at moment of the first occurence of a turning to the left or to the right.
---skeep: is the number of pairs(angle,pedal) that the follower needs to bypass in order to reduce an extra turning
+--skeep: is the number of pairs (angle, pedal) that the follower needs to bypass in order to reduce an extra turning
---angle: is used to reduce the offset of the follower car.
+--angle: is used to reduce the offset of the wheel of the follower's car.
---delay: equal to 20 seconds which is the time set for flushing the queue responsible for storing timestamps from the leader's car.
+--delay: is equal to 20 seconds which is the time set for flushing the queue responsible for storing timestamps from the leader's car.
---speed:used to hardcode the speed of the follower in case of a incompability in performance between the leader and the follower, which is close to the maximum speed sent by the PS4 controller
+--speed: is used to hardcode the speed of the follower in case of a incompability in performance between the leader and the follower, which is close to the maximum speed sent by the PS4 controller.

 ```